 Consultants are individuals who are hired for a specific task but are not involved with the project on a regular, consistent basis.
 List all consultants, rate of pay, description of work to be performed and dates the work will be performed.
 Individuals in the UMass payroll system are considered employees and cannot be paid as a consultant on a sponsored project.

-Most sponsors require that subrecipients be approved by them prior to issuing the subaward.
+Most sponsors require that subrecipient be approved by them prior to issuing the subaward.
 It is important to clearly define the work the subrecipient is doing and their expertise in the budget justification.

 A description of the type of animal, quantity and unit cost is needed.
-Check with SPA to determine if the protocol must be approved prior to submitting the proposal.
+Check with ORA to determine if the protocol must be approved prior to submitting the proposal.

 Other direct expenses include participant support costs, long distance telephone and other project related direct expenditures.
 Cost per unit should be included.

 Funding sources usually indicate whether or not F&A are allowable.
 F&A based on the federally negotiated rate are charged to all sponsors unless the sponsor has written policies and procedures stating otherwise.

 The F&A rate is determined by prior negotiation with an agency of the Federal Government.
 UMassD's rate has been negotiated with the Department of Health and Human Services.
 The F&A rate covers all expenses incurred by the institution which cannot be directly attributable to the contract/grant (such as overhead expenses, supporting services and/or use of facilities).
 UMassD's negotiated rate effective July 1, 2010 will be based on Modified Total Direct Costs.
 Modified total direct costs exclude capital equipment, curriculum support fees, subcontracts in excess of $25,000.00, fellowships and scholarships.